ATrefzer/CSharpCodeAnalyst/Documentation/Uncovered C# Syntax.md

 # Uncovered C# Syntax

+According to GPT, we say a type depends on another when there's a relationship between them that affects compilation or runtime behavior.
+Here are the main scenarios where type dependencies occur:

+1. Inheritance: When a class inherits from another class or implements an interface.

+2. Composition: When a type contains a field or property of another type.

+3. Method parameters: When a type uses another type as a parameter in its methods.

+4. Return types: When a method returns an instance of another type.

+5. Generic type arguments: When a type is used as a generic type argument.

+6. Local variables: When a type is used as a local variable within methods of another type.

+7. Static member access: When a type uses static members of another type.

+8. Attribute usage: When a type is decorated with attributes of another type.

+9. Events: When a type defines events using delegate types.

+10. Exception handling: When a type uses another type in catch blocks or throws exceptions of that type.

+These dependencies can be direct or indirect.
+Direct dependencies occur when a type explicitly references another type.
+Indirect dependencies happen when a type depends on another type through intermediary types.

+**These are the basic dependencies this application should focus on.**

-I think its an pointless task to cover all dependencies possible in a language like C#.
-Some of them would cause large effort for very little  benefit.
-Instead I focus on the most important code elements.
+**I think it is a pointless task to cover all dependencies possible in a language like C#.
+Some of them would cause large effort for very little benefit.**

-Following is a list of potential uncovered language constructs.
-I'm sure there are many more.
-I did not test yet.
+Following is a list of uncovered language constructs.
+However, there are many more.

 - Generic Type Constraints: